This fine and rambling Highland lodge, with its origins in the late Georgian era, was the home of the Davy family for over a century.

 The couple’s six children were raised and received their early education in Spean Lodge.
 Lila, the eldest daughter, kept a daily diary which provides a fascinating insight into the life of the late 19th century household.
 In 1887 the Lodge supported fourteen serving staff, including a butler, cook, governess, coachman, gamekeeper, gardeners and numerous housemaids.

 The family had an active social and religious life and the Lodge played host to many guests.
-Hunting – especially deer stalking – and fishing were popular pursuits in the hills and rivers of Lochaber.
-There was never a shortage of game and salmon in the house larders.
+Deer stalking and fishing were popular pursuits in the hills and rivers of Lochaber so there was never a shortage of game and salmon in the house larders.
 Winter saw the family enjoying ice skating and curling matches on the many frozen ponds and burns.

 It was a leisured and privileged life.
 George, however, had deep moral convictions and was generous with both his time and money.
 A great local benefactor, he funded the building of St. Andrew’s Church and Choir School in Fort William.